Zajno/static-site-template/README.md

 # Static Site Template

 Basic template for static sites to be built with TypeScript, HTML, SASS.
-Just a compilation of commonly used approaches and utilities in projects we've made.
+Just a compilation of commonly used approaches and utilities in projects we made.

 Uses Webpack, Babel, GSAP.